firebase/firebase-js-sdk/.changeset/mean-queens-roll.md

 "@firebase/firestore": patch
 ---

-Fixes an issue that prevent `waitForPendingWrites()` to resolve in background tabs when multi-tab is used.
+Fixes an issue that prevents `waitForPendingWrites()` from resolving in background tabs when multi-tab is used.